-The Lesson: A rental apartment is not a limitation.
+The lesson: A rental is not a limitation.

-The Way to Bring It Home: The easiest way to make a splash in any space is undoubtedly by dressing up the walls.
-Blakeney’s wallpaper collection is perfect for making a bold statement.
+The way to bring it home: The easiest way to make a splash in any room is undoubtedly by dressing up the walls.
+Choose something in bright hues so you forget you ever had a whitewashed space.

 Sarah Sherman Samuel

-The Apartment: Sherman Samuel’s first place was a small studio in Miami Beach.
+The apartment: Samuel started out in a small studio in Miami Beach.
 “It was on the second floor of a two-story Art Deco apartment building that looked like the ‘before’ photos of a great renovation story, except I think it’s still waiting on that renovation,” she jokes.
-What it did have was simple wooden floors and white walls that expertly lent themselves to experimentation—though the result was less than dreamy.
+What it did have was simple wood floors and white walls that expertly lent themselves to customization—though the result was less than perfect.
 “I painted them all green, which was not ideal.
-It was more of a saturated pea green than the olive green I was looking for,” explains the designer.
+It was more of a saturated pea green than the olive I was looking for,” explains the designer.
 “It was in that apartment that I learned the lesson to always paint a few large swatches in the space before committing to a color.”
-By all means, go ahead and personalize your rental, but if you’re willing to risk losing your security deposit, just be sure you like the final result.

-The Way to Bring It Home: Choose an elegant olive green to mimic the stylish vibe that Sherman Samuel was striving for.
+The way to bring it home: Choose an elegant olive green to mimic the stylish vibe that Samuel was striving for.

 Whitney Leigh Morris

-The Apartment: Morris’s Tiny Canal Cottage is the stuff of small-space dreams, and the creative director’s knack for crafting beautiful tiny homes may have begun with her first place, which was 300 square feet and mostly resembled a bowling lane–like corridor.
+The apartment: Morris’s Tiny Canal Cottage is the stuff of small-space dreams, and the creative director’s knack for crafting beautiful tiny homes may have begun with her first place, which was 300 square feet and mostly resembled a bowling lane in shape.
 “I learned that a long, narrow hallway can be put to excellent use—particularly in a tiny apartment,” says Morris.
 “By mounting hanging cabinets from the ceiling or by outfitting the upper perimeter with a line of shelving, the vertical space can be both practical and beautiful.”
 If you don’t have room to build out, build up.
 You can pack in a ton of style without taking up precious floor space.

-The Way to Bring It Home: Floating shelves are the solution to most small-space woes, and these simple hangers will bring a rustic edge to your space.
-Pick up the accompanying oak board (Oiled Oak Shelf, $77.88) to start organizing your entry or bedroom.
+The way to bring it home: Floating shelves provide a solution to most small-space woes, and these simple hangers will bring a rustic edge to your space.
+Pick up the accompanying oak board (Oiled Oak Shelf, $78) to start organizing your entry or bedroom.

-The Way to Bring It Home: Not only do you get a better sense of what your style is when you slow the decorating process but you also save a sizable amount of money.
-Splash out on an investment piece that’ll last you for years to come; we’re loving this chunky coffee table.
+The way to bring it home: Not only do you get a better sense of what your style is when you slow the decorating process but you also save a sizable amount of money.
+Splash out on an investment piece that will last you for years to come; we’re loving this chunky coffee table.

-The Way to Bring It Home: Set the scene for your budget-friendly gallery wall by picking up a slew of inexpensive frames in a simple silhouette and material that you can easily jazz up with a coat of paint.
+The way to bring it home: Set the scene for your budget-friendly gallery wall by picking up a slew of inexpensive frames in a simple silhouette and material that you can easily spruce up with a coat of paint.